leeco1/RssReader/README.md

 # RssReader

 Rss Reader
+Swift Xcode Version 6.4
-Read RSS file
+The apllication Read a fixed RSS file from url link
-Present feeds on a list
+Present the feeds on a list
-click on feed will open feed web page
+Click on a feed will open the feed web page